 How is the University governed and managed?

-In the day-to-day operation of the University the Vice-Chancellor, the Board of Governors and the Audit and Risk Committee work together in a mutually dependent relationship.
-The Vice-Chancellor is the chair of the Audit and Risk Committee and is a member of the Board of Governors.
+In the day-to-day operation of the University the Vice-Chancellor, the Board of Governors and the Academic Board work together in a mutually dependent relationship.
+The Vice-Chancellor is the chair of the Academic Board and is a member of the Board of Governors.

-- The Vice-Chancellor, the chief executive, is responsible for the executive management of the University and its day-to-day direction and provides the vision and leadership necessary to put the governors' decisions into effect.
-The Vice-Chancellor is supported and advised by the University Leadership Team
+The Academic Board is the University's main academic authority as a degree awarding body.
+It guides the University's academic development, set standards and determine curriculum content.
+The Vice-Chancellor, the chief executive, is responsible for the executive management of the University and its day-to-day direction and provides the vision and leadership necessary to put the governors' decisions into effect.
+The Vice-Chancellor is supported and advised by the University Leadership Team.